glenmuga/apuboh2019-qualifying/doge/README.md

 - `-r`: recursive to look into all directories.
 - `-l`: to display the directories that match `apuboh`.

-It tells us the flag is hidden in directory `word/document.xml`.
+It tells us the flag is in the directory `word/document.xml`.
 Opening it up we can see the flag that is hidden in 2 parts.

 ### Flag
 Flag `apuboh2019{mfw_d0g3_f14g}`